Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 However, problems arose almost immediately.
 Within two weeks, the furnace started to malfunction, frequently shutting off without warning and leaving Margaret’s house frigid during the harsh Illinois winter.
 Repeated calls to Warm Home Solutions went unanswered, and when technicians did arrive, their fixes were temporary at best.

 By early January 2024, Margaret was facing heating bills nearly double her previous average, plus the discomfort of unreliable warmth.
-Frustrated, she formally requested a refund or replacement on January 15th, but the company declined, citing “normal operational issues” outside warranty coverage.
+Frustrated, she formally requested a refund or replacement on January 15th, but the company declined, citing normal operational issues” outside warranty coverage.

 Determined to seek justice without the cost of a full court case, Margaret filed for arbitration on February 5th, 2024, through the Illinois Consumer Arbitration Board.
 The claim: refund of $4,250 plus an additional $750 for inconvenience and increased utility costs.

 The arbitration hearing took place over two days in early March at the Carthage Municipal Building.
 Margaret, representing herself, presented detailed logs of furnace failures, photos of poorly installed components, and copies of all communication attempts.
-Warm Home Solutions sent their regional manager, Lisa Garcia, who argued that the furnace model had rare but known issues and that their multiple repair attempts were sufficient under warranty terms.
+Warm Home Solutions sent their regional manager, the claimant, who argued that the furnace model had rare but known issues and that their multiple repair attempts were sufficient under warranty terms.

 After careful deliberation, the arbitrator ruled in favor of Margaret on March 20th, 2024.
 The decision awarded her the full refund of $4,250 and a partial compensation of $500 for increased heating costs and inconvenience, citing the company’s lack of timely and effective resolution as a breach of their customer service commitment.